Jane Kendall Mason

-Jane Kendall Mason (1909 - 1981) was an American debutante, socialite, and outdoorswoman.
+Jane Kendall Mason Hamilton Abell Gingrich (1909 – 1981) was an American debutante, socialite, outdoorswoman, art collector and patron.

 Biography

-Mason was born Jane Welsh in 1909.
+Jane Kendall Gingrich was born Jane Welsh in 1909.
 A decade later, her mother Elizabeth, a divorcée who sang at private parties for members of New York City's upper class, began a relationship with the divorced Wall Street tycoon Lyman Kendall, who was worth an estimated $20 million.
-Kendall and her mother married, and he legally adopted Mason.
+Kendall and her mother married, and he legally adopted the young Jane.
 The family moved to Tuxedo Park, New York and maintained residences in Miami and Washington, D.C., and sailed to Europe for extended stays.

-Mason was educated at exclusive private schools, where she showed promise in drawing and sculpture, and competed as an equestrian at Madison Square Garden.
+Jane Kendall Gingrich was educated at exclusive private schools, where she showed promise in drawing and sculpture, and competed as an equestrian at Madison Square Garden.
 In her teenage years, the family lived at Kentsdale, an 1,000 acre estate near Potomac, Maryland, and were members of the Congressional Country Club.

 When she was seventeen years old, she was presented as a debutante at two different balls in Washington, D.C.
+She modelled in advertisements for Pond's cold cream.
+Former U.S. First Lady Grace Coolidge referred to Jane Kendall as "the most beautiful debutante who ever entered the White House."
+American portraitist Howard Chandler Christy called her "one of the very best types of American girl."

 In 1927, at the age of eighteen, she married George Grant Mason, Jr. in an elaborate society wedding at her family's estate.
 Mason, a graduate of Yale University, was from a wealthy family and served as head of Pan-American Airways' Caribbean operations in Cuba.
 The Masons moved to Jaimanitas, a large estate west of Havana that was staffed by nine servants.
-It was here that Mason became known as a glamorous and eccentric socialite, hosting parties and attending events at clubs, casinos, and horse races.
+It was here that Jane Kendall Gingrich became known for hosting parties and attending events at clubs, casinos, and horse races.

-In September 1931 Mason and her husband were introduced to Ernest Hemingway and his wife, Pauline Pfeiffer, while sailing on the SS Île de France.
+In September 1931 the Masons met Ernest Hemingway and his wife, Pauline Pfeiffer, while sailing on the SS Île de France.

-Former U.S. First Lady Grace Coolidge referred to Mason as "the most beautiful debutante who ever entered the White House."
-American portraitist Howard Chandler Christy called her "one of the very best types of American girl."
-Ernest Hemingway, with whom she was close friends and occasionally romantically involved, referred to her as "about the most uninhibited person I ever met."
-She and Hemingway began an affair in 1932.